 Facebook Events are a great way to promote local events because users can see what’s going on in their area based on certain categories and Facebook has an entire section for Events Near Me, as well as an option for online events.

-Once you’re well-known, or even before you become famous in your community, start hosting your own online or in-person events on Facebook based on your targeted topic that you’ve chosen after getting to know people and seeing what’s needed in your community.
+Once you’re well-known, or even before you become famous in your community, start hosting your own online or in-person events on Facebook based on the targeted topic that you’ve chosen after getting to know people and seeing what’s needed in your community.

 Your Facebook events can be free workshops, paid online workshops, live video events, webinars, or any form of online event that your audience seems to enjoy and engage in.

 Once you get to the point of hosting your own online workshops and events, you’ll have developed the perfect topic.
 One of the topics you already cover online will likely work best for you.